chrizbo/employee-manual/first-day.md

 * Earbud Usage: Guidelines on how to use the provided earbud or integrate your personal one with our systems.
 IT requires a fresh neural calibration when pairing your own (otherwise it is automatically done with the one from us).
 Hat Adjustment and Exchange: Steps to adjust your Imagine Harder hat for comfort.
 If the size is wrong, instructions on how to exchange it at a local swag locker. [🗣see controversy](#)

+## First Day Induction and Orientation

+* Orientation Date: this is the first day you show up (virtually or in person) to the offices.
+You decide when that first day is.
+* Orientation Schedule: Detailed timetable of your first day, including meet-and-greets with team members, your twins, and other organization agents.
+* Introduction to the Organization: An overview of our culture, goals, and your role in achieving them.
+* Introduction to you: Create a memory capture of how you are doing getting everything set up and a bit about yourself.
+Don’t forget to ask your randomizer for a question to answer! [📝 see MemoMore discussions](#)

 --- Start MemoMore content ---

 MemoMore discussions ↗: